SuhwaSeong/cv-anomaly-detection-vit/README.md

 * No Databricks personal access tokens hardcoded
 * Authentication handled via environment variables or Databricks Secrets

-This repository follows secure credential management practices.
+This repository follows secure credential management practices aligned with cloud deployment standards.

 ---

-# 🚀 Deployment Compatibility
+# 🚀 Deployment

-The trained model is compatible with:
+The model is deployed using:

+* MLflow model registration
-* Databricks Model Serving
+* Azure Databricks Model Serving
-* FastAPI REST API
+* Managed REST endpoint invocation
-* MLflow model serving
-* Containerized deployment

-Inference logic included in this repository validates production readiness.
+No external API framework is used, as serving and inference are handled entirely within Azure Databricks environment.

 ---